 Most homeowners don’t notice when their water heater turns on or off.
 This is because water heaters are usually quiet.
 However, if you start hearing banging sounds coming from the water heater, trouble is brewing.
 Sediment in the tank sometimes hardens, which makes it more difficult for the water heater to function.
 As it struggles to work, you may notice odd sounds.
 Get it checked out right away to avoid a full-blown failure.

 A geriatric water heater won’t work as well as a newer model.
 Typically speaking, most water heaters last for 10-15 years.
 Parts wear out and corrosion is inevitable.
 It’s sometimes best to replace a water heater before it gives out entirely.
 A plumber can give you an estimate on how much longer your current water heater will last.

 Don’t Take a Cold Shower, Hire a Reputable Plumber!

 If you think any of these warning signs apply to your water heater, then you need to hire an experienced plumber right away.
 Putting off a repair may lead to costlier problems, including flooding.
 At Armor Plumbing, we have many years of experience repairing and installing water heaters.
 Our plumbers will evaluate the situation to determine how to proceed.
 We strive for 100% satisfaction at all times.

 We don’t want you to suffer through another cold shower.
 Let’s get your water heater back on track!
-If you want to know what are the signs your hot water heater is going out, contact Armor Plumbing to schedule a complete inspection and evaluation.
+If you want to know what the signs your hot water heater is going out are, contact Armor Plumbing to schedule a complete inspection and evaluation.